Data Engineer

 • Ability to influence cross‑functional teams without formal authority.

-• Strong problem‑solving skills.
+• Strong problem‑solving skills along with excellent verbal and written communication skills.

-• Experience in data development and bulk data manipulation and import procedures.
+• Bulk data manipulation and import procedures.

 • Self‑motivated for planning and executing tasks and projects.